 9) But for the body regions, the best angle is not straight, but a spot-on view of the site.

 10) Making a brief HD video is also possible, provided the website accepts it.

 Regarding Privacy Concerns:

 07 Sep 2018 - 4 min read

 Query: Hello doctor, I am a 25 year old male.
 I am 6'1" tall and I weigh 170 pounds.
 Often, I get red cysts of some sort on my face beneath the skin that take a while to heal.
 I have oily skin, and get whiteheads as well.
 I have fluid-filled boil-like lesions on my face.
 I have been to a few dermatologist...
 Read Full »

 Query: Hello doctor, I had my bottom left wisdom tooth removed yesterday.
 I am 25 years old and 11 weeks pregnant.
 I have been eating soft foods like mashed potatoes, jello, and pudding.
 However, I was wondering when I can begin to eat foods such as peanut butter and jelly sandwiches, cereals, pasta, etc. Read Full »

-Do you have a question on Skin Disorder or Sunlight?Ask a Doctor Online
+Do you have a question on Online Consultation or Skin Disorder?Ask a Doctor Online